cmd-viki/Mental_LLM/README.md

 # 🚀 UNWIRE

 Transforming ideas into reality!
-This project is designed to .
+This project is designed to explore the use of large language models (LLMs) and machine learning algorithms to classify online text for predicting mental health conditions, aiming to develop a preliminary screening tool based on user-generated input.
+By leveraging BERT and LLaMA APIs, the application seeks to provide accurate predictions and insights, offering a comparative analysis of their effectiveness in mental health prediction technology.

 ## 📚 Table of Contents